 Eighty male and female rats were stratified by body weight and randomly assigned to four dose groups containing 10 rats/sex/group.

-Litter: (Method to control for litter effects)

-???

-NegControls: (placebo?
-No treatment?
-Vehicle?)
+NegControls: (Placebo treated?
+No treatment? )

+Group I (DW): Served as the control and were administered 2 ml/kg of distilled water daily

+The control group received distilled water, while the test groups received either 50 or 500 mg/kg body weight of Roundup® diluted in distilled water.

+We divided 50 Wistar rats into five following groups (n=10 per group): i.
+Control-intact animals, ii.
+Vehicle-phosphate buffered saline (PBS) injection into the vas deferens, iii.
+KRG-an intraperitoneal (IP) injection of KRG, iv.
+EO-an injection of uropathogenic Escherichia coli (UPEC) strain M39 into the vas defer- ens, and v.
+EO/ KRG-injections of both UPEC strain M39 and KRG.

 PosControls: (expected response?)

 EndPoint: (e.g., infertility)

+Acute EO increased the relative weight of prostate and seminal vesicles (P≤0.05).
+It also reduced sperm quality such as total motility, sperm concentration (P≤0.01), and the percentage of normal sperm (P≤0.001).

+EndPointCat:

+Tag entire sentence as “EndpointCategory”.
+Some health categories include:

+Cancer

+Cardiovascular System

+Congenital, Hereditary and Neonatal

+Endocrine System

+Gastrointestinal System

+Hematological and Immune System

+Hepatic System

+Mood and Mental Disorders

+Musculoskeletal System

+Nervous System

+Nutritional and Metabolic

+Ocular and Sensory

+Renal

+Reproductive and Developmental

+Respiratory Tract

+Skin and Connective Tissue

-Statistical: Any sentence describing statistical methods or software (SAS, etc.)
+StatMethods: Any sentence describing statistical methods or software (SAS, etc.)

 Statistical analyses were conducted using SPSS PC+ software (SPSS, Inc., Chicago, IL).
 Bartlett’s homogeneity of variance test was used to assess heterogeneity of variance between groups and was followed by a one-way analysis of variance (ANOVA) if no significant heterogeneity was detected.
 Duncan’s Multiple Range test was used to assess the significance of intergroup differences if a positive ANOVA result was obtained.
 Where significant heterogeneity was detected by Bartlett’s test, the Kolmogorov-Smirnov test was performed to examine normally distributed data, and Kruskal-Wallis nonparametric one-way ANOVA, followed by the Mann-Whitney U test for intergroup comparisons of positive results, was used in the case of a nonnormal distribution.
-A p value of <0.05 was considered statistically significant, and statistically significant results were repported at and levels.
+A p value of <0.05 was considered statistically significant, and statistically significant results were reported at and levels.

 Statistical significance between groups was performed by applying analysis of one-way variance (ANOVA) followed by Dunnett’s and Bonferroni’s test using GraphPad Prism 5.0 software. p values less than 0.05 () were considered significant.

+Client’s original description of fields (superset of above):